shuowang26/shuowang26.github.io/_pages/publications.md

 ---

 # Publications
-I have authored or co-authored over 40 research papers in the field of medicine and engineering .
+I have authored or co-authored over 40 research papers in the field of medicine and engineering.
 Please refer to my [[Google Scholar](https://scholar.google.co.uk/citations?user=mAhTSxcAAAAJ&hl)] for the complete list.

 <!-- Selected Publication
 =====